 We first tried the free, open-source BigBlueButton (BBB) videoconferencing software while helping Portland Fashion Institute move elements of their excellent classes online.
 They were already using Populi as a student management system, which also had a robust learning mangagement system (LMS) built in.
 For no extra cost, we were able to start moving the classes online into their LMS that was comparable to Canvas and other more expensive systems.
 An added bonus was that it had an integration with BBB.
-It has turned out to be our favorite program for online video conferences–and the price was certainly right!
+It has turned out to be our favorite program for online video conferences with other schools, too–and the price was certainly right!

 The simple BigBlueButton interface is shown above, with participants and chat on the left, sharing tools at the bottom and right.
 Multiple users can stream audio and video from their computers at the same time, too, and even collaborate using the interactive whiteboard.